sankarnathb/shopping-cart/README.md

 Given a list of shopping, calculate the total cost of those items

-##Test senarios
+## Test senarios

- Please see all three test cases in file shopping_basket.feature
+ Please see all three test cases in file shopping_basket.feature file

 ## Prerequisites
 - Java 8